-Nicolaus Copernicus was born on February 19, 1473 in Torun, Poland.
-Circa 1508, Copernicus developed his own celestial model of a heliocentric planetary system.
-Around 1514, he shared his findings inthe Commentariolus.
+Circa 1508, Nicolaus Copernicus developed his own celestial model of a heliocentric planetary system.
+Around 1514, he shared his findings in the Commentariolus.
 His second book on the topic, De revolutionibus orbium coelestium, was banned by the Roman Catholic Church decades after his May 24, 1543 death in Frombork.

 Copernicus' Theory: Heliocentric Solar System

 Throughout the time he spent in Lidzbark-Warminski, Copernicus continued to study astronomy.
 Among the sources that he consulted was Regiomontanus's 15th-century work Epitome of the Almagest, which presented an alternative to Ptolemy's model of the universe and significantly influenced Copernicus' research.